The Short Sale: A Guide For Buyers And Sellers

 This option helps the borrower get out from under mortgage debt and results in less damage to their credit than a foreclosure (more on that later).
 It also helps the lending institution recoup some, if not all, of the difference in the remaining mortgage balance.

 Because of the reduced price, short sales are also attractive to first-time buyers and investors hoping to flip or rent a property.

 How A Short Sale Works

-If approved, the property will be designated as a short sale in the sales listing, and offers made on the home will be sent to the lender/seller to accept, counter or reject.
+If approved, the property will be designated as a short sale in the sales listing, and offers made on the home will be sent to the lender and seller to accept, counter or reject.
 A short sale home is usually sold for less than – or “short” of – the remaining amount of the mortgage loan.

-Once the home is sold, the lender will either forgive the difference in any outstanding debt or obtain a deficiency judgement against the borrower.
+Once the home is sold, the lender will either forgive the difference in any outstanding debt or obtain a deficiency judgment against the borrower.
 In the latter case, the homeowner will be required to make up the difference between the sale price and the original mortgage.
-That said, in some states the law requires that if a short sale takes place, any difference must be forgiven.
+That said, in some states, the law requires that if a short sale takes place, any difference must be forgiven.

-The time frame in a short sale varies from that of a traditional sale.
-The lender can take weeks to make a decision on an offer.
+The time frame in a short sale varies from that of a traditional real estate transaction.
+The lender can take weeks to decide on an offer.
 Then, an approval letter will be issued by the lender detailing the terms of the deal.

 Short Sale Benefits And Drawbacks For Sellers

 There are many ways that the seller can benefit from a short sale, but there are also some important drawbacks to consider: